 Everyone watched attentively as the slideshow divulged the genres of their stories from the day before.
 When the group with “Feeding Paul Bunyan’s Men” saw that theirs was a tall tale, they all whooped.

-Teaching Kids to Compare and Contrast Folktales
+Teaching Folktales with Compare and Contrast Activities

 The next morning, Ms. Sneed’s class noticed a new bulletin board.
 “Hey, these posters go with our stories,” someone shouted.

-“Yes, I put the posters up to remind us of the genres,” said Ms. Sneed.
+“Yes, I put the posters up to remind us of the folktales genres,” said Ms. Sneed.
 “Today we’ll learn to compare and contrast traditional literature.
 It’s Common Core State Standard RL.4.9, so we’ll check another standard off our list.
 More than that, it’s a high-level activity that you’ll enjoy.”

 Their teacher walked to her computer and clicked to present a video on the screen in front of the classroom.
 “Yay!
 ‘The Ants and the Grasshopper!’
 I love this video.”